fizzle77/JAFDTC/doc/Common_Elements.md

 [earlier discussion](#selecting--filtering-points-of-interest)
 on selecting points of interest) and a section to edit the key parameters of the navigation point such as name, latitude, longitude, and elevation.
-The remainder of the page may differ significantly from airframe to airframe to adapt to the capabilities of the airframe's navigation system.
-For example, for the Viper, the navigation point editor page includes fields to specify a OAP reference points.
+The remainder of the page may differ from airframe to airframe to adapt to the capabilities of the airframe's navigation system.
+For example, the Viper's *Navigation Point Editor* page includes fields to specify a OAP reference points.

 The top section of the page allows you to select points of interest, such as an airbase or a DPI that is part of a campaign, from the Point of Interest database as